jamesmogambi/nextjs-mux-video/cmdlykan3000202js5axfc656.md

 ---

-## 🛠️ Problem Statement: The Hidden Complexity of Video Streaming with Amazon S3
+## 🛠️ The Hidden Complexity of Video Streaming with Amazon S3

 Building a scalable video platform isn’t just about storing files—it’s about delivering content smoothly, handling edge cases, and syncing backend workflows reliably.
 Initially, Amazon S3 seems like a solid option for video uploads.
 It offers secure, scalable object storage and integrates easily with a Next.js backend.